cloin/semaphore-mcp/README.md

 ```

 Make sure to:
-1. Replace `/path/to/semaphore-mcp` with the absolute path to your semaphore-mcp directory
+1. Replace the paths with the absolute paths to your semaphore-mcp directory and uv installation
-2. Run the `setup_for_claude.sh` script before configuring Claude Desktop
-3. Ensure your `.env` file with SEMAPHORE_API_TOKEN is properly configured
+2. Ensure your `.env` file with SEMAPHORE_API_TOKEN is properly configured in the semaphore-mcp directory

 #### Verifying Claude Desktop Setup